ketanp-iprogrammer/angular-bajaj-test/README.md

 ## Things To be taken into consideration :

-1. We have used 'typeit' package of npm for the auto-typing feature.
+1. I have used 'typeit' package of npm for the auto-typing feature.

-2. We have also used some external js files for animation and parallax , carousel effect and called them according to the angular standard.
+2. I have also used some external js files for animation and parallax , carousel effect and called them according to the angular standard.

 3. For the Form, I have used 'typeform/embed' package of npm .
 This is a typeform pacakage available in angular .